terreActive/kubernetes-resources/README.md

 ### Use `kubectl explain`

-Kubectl has a built in help for every possible field in your spec similar to `man`.
+Kubectl has a built in help for every possible field in your manifest similar to `man`.

 ```sh
 $ kubectl explain cronjob.spec.jobTemplate.spec